~I Am No Longer Accepting The Things I Cannot Change, I Am Changing The Things I Cannot Accept~

-Dr. Mays is expert on grief and loss.
+Dr. Mays is an expert on grief and loss.

 Her own personal experience, as well as her experience with hundreds of people on the edge of life and death, has taught her the secrets to living a happy and fulfilled life, even after life’s tragedies.

-For most of her life, Dr. Mays has taught physicians, nurses, counselors, church, student, police, and first responders about the end of life, trauma, and grief.
+For most of her life, Dr. Mays has taught physicians, nurses, counselors, church and civic organizations, students, police, and first responders about the end of life, trauma, and grief.